Italian researchers reach the edge of space, flying aboard Virgin Galactic's rocket-powered plane

 The Italian research flight was initially scheduled for the fall of 2021 but Virgin Galactic at the time said it was forced to push back its timeline due to a potential defect in a component used in its flight control system.
 Then the company spent months upgrading its rocket ship before resuming testing in early 2023.

-After reaching an altitude of nearly 50,000 feet (15,000 meters), Virgin Galactic’s space plane is released from a carrier aircraft and drops for a moment before igniting its rocket motor.
-The rocket shuts off once it reaches space, leaving passengers weight before the ship then glides back to the runway at Spaceport America.
+After reaching a specific altitude, Virgin Galactic’s space plane is released from a carrier aircraft and drops for a moment before igniting its rocket motor.
+The rocket shuts off once it reaches space, leaving passengers weightless before the ship then glides back to the runway at Spaceport America.

 Virgin Galactic has sold about 800 tickets over the past decade, with the initial batch going for $200,000 each.
 Tickets now cost $450,000 per person.